Day 1, Lights

 “Us” is possibly a reference to other celestial beings such as angels or to the Trinity: Father, Son, Holy Spirit.

-In his book, A Visual Walk Through Genesis, in the section called “Who wrote it?” on pages 13-14, Miller reports that Jewish tradition says Moses wrote Genesis.
+Jewish tradition says Moses wrote Genesis.
 But then he says many scholars seem to doubt that.
 He lists some clues that suggest someone else either wrote Genesis or edited it after Moses died.
 What do you think of the idea that Moses may not have written the Book of Genesis?

-In Genesis 1:1, Miller reports that some Hebrew language specialists say the Bible shouldn’t begin with “God created.”
+Some Hebrew language specialists say the Bible shouldn’t begin with “God created.”
 It should begin with “God started to create.”
 If those specialists are right, what difference do you think it would make to how we understand the Creation story?

-Miller says the Creation story reads like rhythmic poetry, beating a drum “through six wonderfully pulsing choruses.”
+The Creation story reads like rhythmic poetry, beating a drum “through six wonderfully pulsing choruses.”
 He says each Day in the Creation story sounds a lot like every other day—at least in the way the events are told.
 For example, each day ends with the same lyrics: “Nighttime passed.
 Morning came.
 The first day was over” (1:5).
 Do you think that might suggest we should not take the story quite so literally—as history and science—but perhaps allow for the possibility that the writer was driving with a poetic license?

 For Christians who read the story as accurate history and science, what do you think would be their counterpoint to the Genesis writer’s report that God created plants on Day Three—one day before he created the sun that provides the radiation that the plants need to live?